cocos/cocos-docs/en/editor/extension/first-communication.md

-# Getting Started Example - Inter-Extension Communication
+# Getting Started Example - First Data Interaction

-In the previous two documents [Getting Started - Menus](./first.md) and [Getting Started - Panels](./first-panel.md), we introduced.
+In the previous two documents [Getting Started Example - Menu](./first.md) and [Getting Started Example - Menu](./first-panel.md), we introduced:
 - How to create extensions
 - How to define menus in extensions
 - how to define messages in an extension
 - How to define a panel in an extension

-This article demonstrates how two extensions can communicate with each other and will cover three topics.
+This article demonstrates how two extensions can communicate with each other and will cover three topics:
 - How to open a panel of another extension
 - How to send a message to another extension
 - How to send and listen to broadcast messages

-## Open another extension's panel
+## Open Another Extension's Panel

-Sometimes we need to open another extension in an extension we wrote, so next we'll try to modify the extension example in **Starting Example-Menu** so that it opens **Starting Example-Panel**.
+Sometimes we need to open another extension in an extension we wrote, so next we'll try to modify the extension example in **Getting Started Example - Menu** so that it opens the panel defined in **Getting Started Example - Panel**.

 The modified `package.json` looks like this: